prmoreira23/react-types-of-components-dumbo-web-051418/README.md

 }
 ```

-Using this sort of set up, none of the imported components above need to have
+Using this sort of set up, none of the imported components need to have their
-their own state, nor do they need to have any functions defined.
-Container
+own state, nor do they need to have any functions defined.
+Container components,
-components, like NavigationContainer, deal with managing state and class
+like NavigationContainer, deal with managing state and class methods.
-methods.

 Keeping all the more complex logic in one place makes it easier to follow the
 flow of information.
 It also keeps many components simpler and free of clutter.